-Just one day after SpaceX took a hit for the damage their rocket made to Earth’s ionosphere last year, Elon Musk and his company received great news.
-The company just got FCC approval to set up the largest internet service in space.
+Just one day after it was revealed that the Falcon 9 rocket from aerospace manufacturer SpaceX made a hole in the ionosphere last year, SpaceX CEO Elon Musk and his company received Federal Communications Commission (FCC) approval to set up the largest internet service in space!

-Right now there is of course internet satellite, but that’s extremely slow, as the satellites in question orbit too high.
-Elon Musk’s project wants to launch more than 4,000 internet satellites in low orbit, at less than 1,000 miles altitude.
+Currently, satellite internet is extremely slow as the satellites in question orbit too high.
+Elon Musk’s project wants to launch its satellites at a lower orbit of less than 1,000 miles in altitude.

-FCC has also approved similar requests by companies like OneWeb, Space Norway and Telesat in order to increase high-speed broadband availability and competition.
-Don’t worry, there’s probably not gonna be an incident like the one described in the movie Gravity.
-At least, we hope not.
+The FCC has also approved similar requests by companies like OneWeb, Space Norway, and Telesat in order to increase high-speed broadband availability and competition.

-Meanwhile, the other famous Musk venture, Tesla Motors, had to recall 123,000 Model S electric cars after a small fault was found.
+Meanwhile, Musk’s other company Tesla Motors has recalled 123,000 Model S electric cars due to a small flaw.